Katheryn Russell-Brown

 Katheryn Russell-Brown (born Katheryn K. Russell, September 17, 1961) is an American social scientist, professor of law and director of the Center for the Study of Race and Race Relations at University of Florida Law School.
 Her main areas of expertise are race and crime, sociology of law and criminal law.

 Education

-Russell-Brown received her B.A. from the University of California at Berkeley, her J.D. from the Hastings College of Law and her Ph.D. from the criminology department of the University of Maryland, College Park.
+Russell-Brown received her Bachelor of Arts from the University of California at Berkeley, her Juris Doctor from the Hastings College of Law and her Doctor of Philosophy from the criminology department of the University of Maryland, College Park.

 Memberships

 Russell-Brown is a member of the Academy of Criminal Justice Sciences and the American Bar Association, and is currently executive counselor to the American Society of Criminology.
 She is also on the editorial board of the Carolina Academic Press, as well as that of Critical Criminology and Justice Quarterly.

 Career

 Russell-Brown previously taught at Alabama State University (1987-1989), Howard University (1991), City University of New York School of Law (1994), Washington College of Law (1997), and the University of Maryland (1992-2003).

 Russell-Brown was cited by the Supreme Court of the United States in the case Harris v.
 Alabama (1995) in regard to her article The Constitutionality of Jury Override in Alabama Death Penalty Cases (1994).